Business Line of Credit – Is it Right for my Business?

 C) As the gym opens up again and business resumes to normal, profit allows the business to repay $15,000 on their line of credit.
 This means they’re still borrowing $10,000 against their line of credit but now $40,000 is available.

 D) Confident the business is generating good profit again, an opportunity to expand the size of the gym comes up.
 Rent is increased, they need to invest in more equipment and hire new staff.
-To do this a further $35,000 is borrowed.
+To do this a further withdraw funds to the tune of $35,000.
 Total borrowings are now at $45,000 with $5,000 balance left on the line of credit.

 Whatever capital is left on a line of credit will always be available to draw in an instant – borrowers can simply drawdown on the facility within a few clicks, either online or via a lender’s app.
-Of course, if borrowers would prefer to speak to someone on the phone then they borrow against their line of credit simply by giving their lender a call as well.
+Of course, if borrowers would prefer to speak to someone on the phone when they borrow against their line of credit can do so by giving their lender a call.

 Line of Credit Loans Fees & Costs